snowflakedb/gosnowflake/README.md

 make test
 ```

-## Customize Logging
+## customizing Logging Tags

-If you would like to ensure that certain tags are always present in the logs, or to set a particular log level, `RegisterClientLogContextHook` or `SetLogLevel` can be used
-in your init function.
+If you would like to ensure that certain tags are always present in the logs, `RegisterClientLogContextHook` can be used in your init function.
 See example below.
 ```
 import "github.com/snowflakedb/gosnowflake"

 func init() {
-    // changes the log level to debug sfLogger := gosnowflake.GetLogger()
-	_ = sfLogger.SetLogLevel("debug")

     // each time the logger is used, the logs will contain a REQUEST_ID field with requestID the value extracted
     // from the context
 	gosnowflake.RegisterClientLogContextHook("REQUEST_ID", func(ctx context.Context) interface{} {